ISS Transit

 As the prediction time grows near, the user may desire to download a

-more recent TLE file than the one provided by NASA.
+TLE file than the one provided by CelesTrak Supplemental or NASA.
+The CelesTrak NORAD TLE

-TLEs on the order of every few hours; however, the Space Track TLE
+are generated on the order of every few hours; however, the TLE

-TLE file from the source (via an external browser or program) and place
+from the source (via an external browser or program) and place it in

 The program displays the number of days that the TLE set spans (TLE